-But in the context of this article, credit can mean two things specifically:
+Credit can have multiple interpretations.
+For instance, in the context of this article, credit can refer to two specific things:

-- A lender agrees to provide you with a specific amount of money.
-You, in turn, agree to pay back the money over time and at an agreed upon interest rate.
+- A lender agrees to lend you a specific amount of money, and in return, you commit to paying back the money over time, along with an agreed-upon interest rate.

 - The money is given to you in a lump sum.